Oil Ticks Up as Hurricane Approaches Texas

 "You're not worried so much about crude production.
 The refineries are the big concern right now," said Michael Hiley, a trader at LPS Futures LLC.
 "You're worried about wind damage, flood damage, power outages and the workforce being able to get to the refineries."

-The storm is expected to disrupt oil output, with companies like Exxon Mobil Corp. evacuating workers from platforms in the storm's path.
-The Bureau of Safety and Environmental Enforcement said Friday afternoon that 21.55% of Gulf of Mexico production had been shut in.
-Some companies operating in the Eagle Ford shale formation in south Texas also took steps to shut in wells and evacuate workers.

-The falling dollar also bolstered oil prices Friday.
-A weaker dollar makes dollar-traded oil less expensive for foreign buyers, so oil and the dollar often move in opposite directions.
-The dollar fell after Federal Reserve Chairwoman Janet Yellen offered few clues on the path for U.S. monetary policy in a speech Friday.

-The gains in oil prices Friday were in part a reaction to Thursday's larger swings.
-Donald Morton, a senior vice president at Herbert J. Sims & Co. who runs an energy trading desk, said the difference between fuel and oil prices, known as the "crack spread," had gotten so wide that traders were beginning to reverse their bets, selling products like gasoline and diesel and buying crude.
+Donald Morton, senior vice present at Herbert J. Sims & Co., who runs an energy trading desk, said the difference between fuel and oil prices, known as the "crack spread" had gotten so wide that traders were beginning to reverse their bets, selling products like gasoline and diesel and buying crude.

 Write to Alison Sider at alison.sider@wsj.com and Christopher Alessi at christopher.alessi@wsj.com